TimiShadiatO/Skincare-survey/README.md

-# Skincare-survey for my freeCodeCamp certification
+# Skincare-survey
 My first every fully written code.
-My first project towards my CSS certification.
+This was my first ever independent project towards my CSS certification.
+It is a simple HTML and CSS web-page.

 # What i learned:
 1. How to use inputs and the basics of CSS web-page interactions